The fate of local order in topologically frustrated spin chains: Proof of Theorem 1

 \paragraph{Case b): } The case b) is even simpler.
 Here $A$ does not act only as a phase on the kink states, but it flips some spins.
 Flipping any state far from the kink will necessarily create a second kink (see Figure \ref{fig graphical representation}), so all the elements $\bra{j}A\ket{l}$ and $\bra{j}A\Pi^z\ket{l}$ vanish for $L< j < N$ or $L< l<N$.
 There are thus at most $(L+1)^2$ non-zero elements in the sums \eqref{sum kinks 1} and \eqref{sum kinks 2}.
+In fact, it's not difficult to give a stronger bound: A kink state $A\ket{l}$, or $A\Pi^z\ket{l}$, can have a non-zero overlap with only one kink-state $\ket{j}$, so there are at most $(L+1)$ non-zero elements in the sum.
 It follows

 Now, using \eqref{bound comm} and \eqref{bound anticomm} proves this part of the theorem.